tobystokes/craft-match_input/README.md

 a _Plain Text_ field with the addition of a regex pattern that the field must match to be valid.

+This fork additionally tests that the value is unique cross all entries

 ## Using Match Input

 When you create the field, you specify the `Input Mask`.